bradleybares/automatic-tweet-generator/README.md

 Most systems will have Python installed, to verify your version run `python3 --version` in your command line.
 If your version is lower than 3.8 or the command does not return a version number, visit the Python [downloads page](https://www.python.org/downloads/) and download the latest version.

 Alternatively you can use a python environment manager such as [pyenv](https://github.com/pyenv/pyenv) to install and manage your python versions.
-This is the recommended method as it allows you to easily switch between python versions.
+This is the recommended method as it allows you to easily switch between python versions depending on the project.

 ### Poetry